elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 from scipy.stats import beta
 import matplotlib.pyplot as plt

-def plot_beta(a_list, b_list, plot_title, color_list, fig_name, legend_loc='best'):
+def plot_beta(a_list, b_list, plot_title, color_list,
+             fig_name='plot.png', legend_loc='best'):
     '''
-    Plots the probability density functions of the Beta Distributions for the given list of alpha parameters and the corresponding list of beta parameters
+    Plots the probability density functions of the Beta Distributions for the given list of alpha parameters and the corresponding list of beta parameters.
     plot_title: Title of the plot.
     color_list: List of colors that is used in the plot.
     There should be one color for each probability density function.
+    fig_name: Name of the file that the plot is saved.
     legend_loc: Location of the legen on the plot.
-    fig_name: Name of the file that the plot is saved.
     '''
     x = np.linspace(0,1,1000)